 When you apply, you can list the schools you wish to apply to in order of preference.

-According to schools admission page on the government's website, applications usually open ‘at the start of the autumn term of the year before your child is due to start school’.
+According to the schools admission page on the government’s website, applications usually open during the beginning of the academic year, one year before your child is due to start.

 This can be any time between September and November, so make sure you confirm the dates on your local council website.